Ann Technical Analysis (NYSE:ANN)

 Ann Moving Average

-Moving averages help predict the price direction of ANN stock based on certain triggers, but with a lag, and form building blocks for other technical indicators like the MACD and bollinger bands.
+Moving averages show the average price of ANN stock over a set time period and help traders see the overall trend by smoothening out the daily variation in price movement.
 The 20 day moving average of $45.64 is above the last closing price of $44.89 and the 50 day moving average of $46.85 is above the last closing price of $44.89.
 The 10 and 20 day periods can predict short term moving average trends.

 Ann Bollinger Bands